-Stand, order, listen.
+Order, wait, notice the room.
 The first cup tells you how the day moves.

 Morning Atlas

-A field guide to where culture gathers.
+A modern field guide to coffee, breakfast, and cities.

-The day begins before the guidebook.
+The day begins at the counter.

 A slow morning, mapped by attention.